mravn/ita-music/README.md

 ## (Re-)Create database

-Run `npm run create_db` to recreate the database from the CSV files.
+Execute `npm run create_db` to recreate the database from the CSV files.

 ## Run local webserver

-Run `npm run dev` to start the webserver locally, in development mode.
+Execute `npm run dev` to start the webserver locally, in development mode.
 Then navigate your browser to `http://localhost:3000`.